ripgrep

 HISTORY

 ripgrep was created by Andrew Gallant in 2016.
-It combines speed with smart defaults, becoming a popular grep alternative.
+It combines speed with smart defaults, becoming one of the most popular grep alternatives in modern development workflows.